 This blog really hits home for me, since I can remember, I’ve had dental anxiety.
-My dental anxiety as a child was severe, one of my earliest memories of going to the dentist; I was sat in the chair was prepped for fillings, and at the last second I decided to run out of the office, ran right past my mother, and just about knocked the Novocain syringe out of the dentist hand.
+My dental anxiety as a child was severe, one of my earliest memories of going to the dentist; I was sat in the chair was prepped for fillings, and at the last second I decided to run out of the office, ran right past my mother, and just about knocked the Novocain syringe out of the dentist’s hand.

-I struggled a lot as child to go to the dentist on a regular basis, which also carried into most of my adult life as well.
+I struggled a lot as a child to go to the dentist on a regular basis, which also carried into most of my adult life as well.
 Until one day I realized shortly after having my first child that I should really try to concur my fear of the dentist, so I could set a good example for my young child.

-So for me, that was in deed enough motivation for me to start going to my dental provider.
+So for me, that was indeed enough motivation for me to start going to my dental provider.
 Now I can honestly say that I have concurred my fear of going to the dentist, and I never would’ve thought I’d be here working in a dental office or writing dental blogs.

-Some studies show that up to 75% of Americans experience some level of dental related fear and about 20% avoid dental care because of their fear.
+Some studies show that up to 75% of Americans experience some level of dental-related fear and about 20% avoid dental care because of their fear.

 Dental anxieties and phobias present themselves in a variety of ways.
-Specific fears vary person to person.
-Dental anxiety is more of a mild to moderate general sense of worry and apprehension when thinking of that upcoming appointment, whereas, dental phobia is a much more intense experience, with an overwhelming and irrational fear of the dentist.
+Specific fears vary from person to person.
+Dental anxiety is more of a mild to a moderate general sense of worry and apprehension when thinking of that upcoming appointment, whereas, dental phobia is a much more intense experience, with an overwhelming and irrational fear of the dentist.

-- Pain is one of the most common causes of dental anxiety/phobia in adults 24 years and older, due to see an older dental provider prior to the “pain-free” advancements in the world of dentistry.
+- Pain is one of the most common causes of dental anxiety/phobia in adults 24 years and older, due to seeing an older dental provider prior to the “pain-free” advancements in the world of dentistry.

 - Feeling of helplessness and loss of control- many people develop phobias about being in a specific situation.
-When you’re sat in a chair at the dentist you have a sense of helplessness because you are told to sit still, and you also can’t see what’s going on very well.
+When you’re sitting in a chair at the dentist you have a sense of helplessness because you are told to sit still, and you also can’t see what’s going on very well.